nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `emark /e 1 /m 2 /m 3` marks the attendance of the 2nd and 3rd person in the member list in Event 1.

+#### Marking all participants in the event as attended : `emarkall`

+Marks the attendance of all participants in the specific event.

+Format: `emarkall /e EVENT_ID`

+* `EVENT_ID` **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `markall /e 3` marks the attendance of all participants in Event 3.

 #### Undo marking participants as attended : `eunmark`

-Undo the marking of the attendance of a participant for a specific event.
+Undo the marking of the attendance of a participant in a specific event.

 Format: `unmark /e EVENT_ID /m MEMBER_ID [/m MORE_MEMBER_ID]…​`